2023

 • Competitive scoring may create pressure or anxiety.

-What this uncovered
+What this Uncovered

 Cut the Rope showed that clear goals and rewards keep people coming back.
 Fruit Ninja had strong feedback, but the scoring felt too competitive.
 I kept the feedback, not the pressure.